sbabic/swupdate/doc/source/overview.rst

 customized process to update the software during the development.
 Before going into production, SWUpdate is well tested for a project.

-If SWUpdate itself should be update, the update cannot be safe if there is only one copy of SWUpdate in the storage.
+If SWUpdate itself should be updated, the update cannot be safe if there is only one copy of SWUpdate in the storage.
 Safe update can be guaranteed only if SWUpdate is duplicated.